Skip to main content

 #

-This section applies to server users who need to configure software RAID (mdadm).
+This section is for server users needing Soft RAID (mdadm).

 #